-2.5 Sahara UI User Guide
+2.6 Sahara (Data Processing) UI User Guide

-This guide assumes that you already have sahara-api and the Sahara Dashboard configured and running.
-If you require assistance with that, please see the installation guides.
+This guide assumes that you already have the Sahara service and Horizon dashboard up and running.
+Don't forget to make sure that Sahara is registered in Keystone.
+If you require assistance with that, please see the installation guide.

-2.5.1 Launching a cluster via the Sahara Dashboard
+2.6.1 Launching a cluster via the Sahara UI

-2.5.2 Registering an Image
+2.6.2 Registering an Image

-- 1. Navigate to the "Sahara" tab in the dashboard, then click on the "Image Registry" panel. - 2.
-From that page, click on the "Register Image" button at the top right. - 3.
-Choose the image that you'd like to register as a Hadoop Image - 4.
-Enter the username of the cloud-init user on the image. - 5.
+- 1. Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Image Registry" panel - 2.
+From that page, click on the "Register Image" button at the top right - 3.
+Choose the image that you'd like to register with Sahara - 4.
+Enter the username of the cloud-init user on the image - 5.
 Click on the tags that you want to add to the image.
 (A version ie: 1.2.1 and a type ie: vanilla are required for cluster functionality) - 6.
-Click the "Done" button to finish the registration.
+Click the "Done" button to finish the registration

-2.5.3 Create Node Group Templates
+2.6.3 Create Node Group Templates

-- 1. Navigate to the "Sahara" tab in the dashboard, then click on the "Node Group Templates" panel. - 2.
-From that page, click on the "Create Template" button at the top right. - 3.
-Choose your desired Plugin name and Version from the dropdowns and click "Create". - 4.
+- 1. Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Node Group Templates" panel - 2.
+From that page, click on the "Create Template" button at the top right - 3.
+Choose your desired Plugin name and Version from the dropdowns and click "Create" - 4.
 Give your Node Group Template a name (description is optional) - 5.
 Choose a flavor for this template (based on your CPU/memory/disk needs) - 6.
 Choose the storage location for your instance, this can be either "Ephemeral Drive" or "Cinder Volume".
-If you choose "Cinder Volume", you will need to add additional configuration. - 7.
-Choose which processes should be run for any instances that are spawned from this Node Group Template. - 8.
-Click on the "Create" button to finish creating your Node Group Template.
+If you choose "Cinder Volume", you will need to add additional configuration - 7.
+Choose which processes should be run for any instances that are spawned from this Node Group Template - 8.
+Click on the "Create" button to finish creating your Node Group Template

-2.5.4 Create a Cluster Template
+2.6.4 Create a Cluster Template

-- 1. Navigate to the "Sahara" tab in the dashboard, then click on the "Cluster Templates" panel. - 2.
-From that page, click on the "Create Template" button at the top right. - 3.
-Choose your desired Plugin name and Version from the dropdowns and click "Create". - 4.
-Under the "Details" tab, you must give your template a name. - 5.
-Under the "Node Groups" tab, you should add one or more nodes that can be based on one or more templates. - To do this, start by choosing a Node Group Template from the dropdown and click the "+" button. - You can adjust the number of nodes to be spawned for this node group via the text box or the "-" and "+" buttons. - Repeat these steps if you need nodes from additional node group templates. - 6.
-Optionally, you can adjust your configuration further by using the "General Parameters", "HDFS Parameters" and "MapReduce Parameters" tabs. - 7.
-Click on the "Create" button to finish creating your Cluster Template.
+- 1. Navigate to the "Project" dashboard, then the "Data Processing" tab, then click on the "Cluster Templates" panel - 2.
+From that page, click on the "Create Template" button at the top right - 3.
+Choose your desired Plugin name and Version from the dropdowns and click "Create" - 4.
+Under the "Details" tab, you must give your template a name - 5.
+Under the "Node Groups" tab, you should add one or more nodes that can be based on one or more templates - To do this, start by choosing a Node Group Template from the dropdown and click the "+" button - You can adjust the number of nodes to be spawned for this node group via the text box or the "-" and "+" buttons - Repeat these steps if you need nodes from additional node group templates - 6.
+Optionally, you can adjust your configuration further by using the "General Parameters", "HDFS Parameters" and "MapReduce Parameters" tabs - 7.
+Click on the "Create" button to finish creating your Cluster Template

-2.5.5 Launching a Cluster
+2.6.5 Launching a Cluster